KodeGo-Bootcamp/test-next-pipeline/README.md

 ## We Welcome Contributions From Everyone!

-To get started, follow the steps below:
+To get started, open the terminal and follow the steps below:

 1. Clone the repository
     ```bash